 We’re proud to have earned the trust of more than 4,000 CFOs worldwide, including 30% of Fortune 100 companies.
 Incorporated in 2000, we’ve seen just about everything.
 Additionally, Vista Equity Partners, our largest backer, holds upwards of $73 billion in assets across a portfolio of more than 60 companies.

 You can read more about our partnership with Vista Equity by clicking here.

 Your CFO likely already knows diverse teams are more innovative, generating 45% more revenue, according to BCG.
-According to a McKinsey & Company study, organizations that rank highest in gender diversity are also 27% more profitable.
+According to a McKinsey & Company study, organisations that rank highest in gender diversity are also 27% more profitable.